ta289/VpnProtectedSeedboxTutorial/README.md

 You need a VPS provider that
 * doesn't prohibit P2P traffic
 * offers storage focused products
 Since your bottleneck is going to be your upload/download speed forget about renting SSD machines.
 Go with cheap HDD storage, multiple CPU cores and some decent bandwidth.
-Interserver and Nexusbytes offer good value for money in this case, though do your own research since these things change quickly.
+Interserver offers good value for money in this case, though do your own research since these things change quickly.

 ### DDNS provider or a Domain registrar with DDNS support